Hotel Technology: Peeves and Needs from a Business Traveler

 The following technology suggestions will improve the experience for business travelers, the road warriors and other guests else as well.

-The Desk: For road warriors, a working office is essential part of the guest room experience.
+For road warriors, a working office is essential part of the guest room experience.
 Therefore, a workable desk and an adjustable, ergonomic (Hermann Miller Aeron-like) chair are essential.
 I particularly like the split level desk that rolls out to provide more space with the lower counter level at a good height for keyboard inputting.

 Provide at least four transformer-friendly outlets at desk-height for guest to plug in phones, iPads, computers and other gadgets.
 Please don’t make us crawl under the desk to find them!
 Also, provide an adjustable reading light with an easy to find switch.